 - A rehearsal with other students and accompanist

-- A 2 hour Master Class with Emmy Winner Karen Morrow
+- A 2 hour Master Class with a Broadway Professional Karen Morrow!

 Emmy Winner, 7 time Broadway Star, and Spotlight Award Master Class Teacher Karen Morrow will inspire and delight with her instruction!
 She has conducted Master Classes at Carnegie-Mellon, Northwestern, University of Southern California, the Kennedy Center and the Los Angeles Music Center to name a few.
 Ms. Morrow is a renowned teacher that will help each student bring out the best in themselves and their material.
 Each student will develop confidence, vocal control, subtleties within the lyrics and phrasing, and storytelling through their songs and acts.